-Prince Harry And Meghan Markle Vs Kate And William’s First Public Kiss: Are Meghan And Harry Engaged Already?
+Prince Harry And Meghan Markle Vs Kate And William’s First Public Kiss, Are Meghan And Harry Engaged Already?

 — Nadine Rodriguez (@nadineisabelle_) May 8, 2017

-Pippa Middleton’s change of heart amid reports of her infamous no-ring-no-bring policy has led to a fever of engagement speculation.
+Pippa Middleton’s change of heart amid reports of her infamous no-ring-no-bring policy have led to a fever of engagement speculation.
 There are a lot of signs pointing that way.

 With Markle’s appearance in the royal box at the polo match, the kiss afterward, and the confirmation that she will join her prince at Pippa’s wedding, many royal watchers think that Meghan and Prince Harry are secretly engaged.